iKernels/transformers-lightning/README.md

 <a name="main"></a>
 ## Main file

-We encourage you at structuring your main file like:
+We encourage you to structure your main file like:

 ```python